teereks/telegraf-installer/README.md

     curl -OJ https://raw.githubusercontent.com/teereks/telegraf-installer/main/telegraf-installer.sh
     ```

-2. Make the downloaded script executable.
+2. (optional) - If you used `git clone` to download script in the previous step, you can set your active path to downloaded repository with command:

     ```bash
-    chmod +x telegraf-installed.sh
+    cd telegraf-installer/
     ```

-3. Run the script to start the installer.
+3. Make the downloaded script executable.

     ```bash
+    chmod +x telegraf-installer.sh
+    ```

+4. Run the script to start the installer.

+    ```bash
     ./telegraf-installer.sh
     ```

-## Requirements & Limitations

-- This script has been developed for `Telegraf 1.26.0`, so if the latest release version is newer this script might not work.
-If the installation mechanism doesn't change in future versions this shouldn't be problem.
-- This script uses statically coded checksums so i.e. if `InfluxData` rotates public PGP-keys for their repositories, you need to make sure that the updated checksum is available in this script.
-- Script offers dialog-options to user using `whiptail` so your machine needs to have it installed.
-If `whiptail` is not already installed the script will offer you to install it automatically.